 Planning a visit to our Reading Room?
-This page should help you prepare for your visit to us.
+This page should help you prepare for your visit.

 Admission to the Reading Room for the purpose of archive research is by appointment only, at no extra charge.

 - Make an appointment.
-If you are requesting material from the Archive Store, we need a minimum of seven working days’ notice.
+If you are requesting material from the Archive Store, we need a minimum notice of seven working days.
 We have a limited number of staff and need time to identify the material for you.

 Email firstname.lastname@example.org to make an appointment.

 You can find some of our catalogues at:

 If you are unable to find the material you are looking for on the online catalogues, please send an email and the team will advise you if it is available.

 Please note that members of staff are not able to undertake research on your behalf.

 If you or any member of your household display symptoms of COVID-19 before your appointment, please contact us via phone or email so we can postpone your visit.